-Our draft Annual Plan for the 2023/24 Financial Year outlines the cost of the activities we undertake, and the projects we plan to do and therefore the financial direction for the Waitomo District Council.

-The draft Annual Plan highlights any major change from our 10 Year Plan and ensures that Council is still on track towards achieving its community outcomes and priorities set in the 10 Year Plan.
+Our draft Annual Plan (dAP) for the 2023/24 Financial Year outlines the cost of the activities we undertake, and the projects we plan to do and therefore the financial direction for the Waitomo District Council (Council).
+The dAP highlights any major change from our Ten-Year Plan (10YP) and ensures that Council is still on track towards achieving its community outcomes and priorities set in the 10YP.

-The Annual Plan will be finalised in May 2023 following community consultation and it will be adopted by Council in June 2023.

-There are no individually significant variations planned compared to the 2022-2023 year, however overall the increase in costs associated with delivering our services has impacted the rates revenue requirement.
-With the impact of multiple severe weather events, and Central and Local Government reforms, we must prepare for an uncertain future.
+The Annual Plan (AP) will be finalised in May 2023 following community consultation and adopted by Council in June 2023.There are no individually significant variations for the 2023/24 dAP, however overall the increase in the costs associated with With the impact of multiple severe weather events, and Central and Local Government reforms, we must prepare for an uncertain future.